Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 It has two 460W power supplies for redundancy, 5 cooling fans, 1 Ethernet RJ45, 1 console RJ45 and 1 USB type A port.

-Unlike some other models it doesn't require any license to operate.
+Another big additional selling point is that, unlike some other models it doesn't require any license to operate.

 I got mine off from [UNIXSurplusNet on ebay](https://www.ebay.com/str/unixsurplusnet?_trksid=p4429486.m3561.l161211) for 150$.

-It was shipped with a test report mentioning some very handy information such as the admin username and password, as well the console serial configuration and as some general system information.
+The sell provided a test report mentioning some very handy information such as the admin username and password, as well the console serial configuration and as some general system information.

 {{< figure